JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Errors and exceptions

-Kotlin has no concept of checked exceptions, all Kotlin exceptions are unchecked.
-Swift has only checked errors.
-So if Swift or Objective-C code calls a Kotlin method which throws an exception to be handled, the Kotlin method should be marked with the `@Throws` annotation specifying a list of "expected" exception classes.
+All Kotlin exceptions are unchecked, meaning that errors are caught at runtime.
+However, Swift has only checked errors that are handled at compile time.
+So, if Swift or Objective-C code calls a Kotlin method that throws an exception, the Kotlin method should be marked with the `@Throws` annotation, specifying a list of "expected" exception classes.

 When compiling to the Objective-C/Swift framework, non-`suspend` functions that have or inherit the `@Throws` annotation are represented as `NSError*`-producing methods in Objective-C and as `throws` methods in Swift.